 As with any property finance, there’s no one size fits all.
 While it is a highly innovative mortgage product which can open doors for many making their first or next step on the property ladder, it does have its limitations.

-One of the most common barriers to those seeking these types of mortgages is the age limit on borrowers; most lenders only consider those up to 80-85 years at the end of a mortgage term.
-If you’re looking at a 30-year mortgage term, for example, your parents must be below 50-55 years of age at the time of application.
+One of the most common barriers to those seeking these types of mortgages is the age limit on borrowers; most mortgage lenders only consider those up to 80-85 years at the end of a mortgage term.
+If you’re looking at a 30-year mortgage term, for example, your parents must be below 50-55 years of age at the time of the mortgage application.
 With the average age of first-time buyers rising to 33 (BBC), this immediately makes this form of mortgage unattainable for many.
 Similarly, this can restrict anyone looking to help their parents move or downsize later in life.

 The other limitation applicants often encounter is the ability to prove that the mortgage will become affordable in their sole name within a specified period.
-If you’re not currently a trainee or working in a profession where experience comes with set salary progression, it can restrict the number of lenders available to you.
+If you’re not currently a trainee or working in a profession where experience comes with set salary progression, it can restrict the number of mortgage lenders available to you.
 Furthermore, some lenders do impose a minimum income level for primary applicants from the outset, usually £20-25,000.

 How do Joint Borrower Sole Proprietor mortgage applications work?

 Lenders underwrite these mortgages in a very similar way to conventional mortgages; all applicants must provide proof of income and bank statements for assessment.
-The only real process difference is that many lenders will insist that all parties seek independent legal advice so that they fully understand the implications of the mortgage contract.
+The only real process difference is that many mortgage lenders will insist that all parties seek independent legal advice so that they fully understand the implications of the mortgage contract.

 What rates are available for Joint Borrower Sole Proprietor mortgages?

 While some specialist lenders, including smaller regional building societies, price these mortgages higher due to the increased risks, most mainstream lenders also offer this type of mortgage as part of their standard product range.
-We have access to two-year fixed rates starting from 1.21% at 60% LTV for example.
+We have access to two-year fixed mortgage rates starting from 1.21% at 60% LTV for example.

 What other ‘help to buy’ alternatives are there?

 While Joint Borrower, Sole Proprietor mortgages can be a perfect fit for some, they might not be for others.
-There are several other options aimed at helping you along the property ladder, many specifically designed for first-time buyers and those on lower incomes.
+There are several other options aimed at helping you along the residential property ladder, many specifically designed for first-time buyers and those on lower incomes.
 These include Help to Buy Shared Equity, Shared Ownership and Family Assistance mortgages, which you can find more about in our helpful blog, here.